bbkane/warg/README.md

 ## Known Issues

-- warg does not warn you if a child section/command has a flag with the same name as a parent.
-The child flag essentially overwrites the parent flag.
-I'd like to check this at test time.
 - lists containing aggregate values ( values in list objects from configs ) should be checked to have the same size and source but that must currently be done by the application ( see [grabbit](https://github.com/bbkane/grabbit/blob/d1f30b87c4e5c8112f08e9889fa541dbeab66842/main.go#L311) )
 - Many more types of values need to implemented.
 Especially StringEnumSlice, StringMap and Duration